Truckers and other commercial vehicle drivers are required by law to keep track of the number of hours they spend behind the wheel.

 Even though we don’t know much about the next administration’s plans, the ELD mandate seems unlikely to change.

-First, the ELD mandate was passed with strong support from a Republican-controlled House of Representatives.
+First, the ELD mandate passed with strong support from a Republican-controlled House of Representatives.
 Another Republican-led Congress is not likely to backtrack.

 Technology isn’t likely to backtrack, either.
 It would very unusual to regress from a computer-based system back to a paper system.